-We anticipate generating a net profit from the sale of our gamma detection devices in 2008, excluding the allocation of any corporate general and administrative costs; however, we expect to show a loss for our blood flow measurement device product line for 2008 due to ongoing development and marketing support that is required to expand market acceptance for the product line.
+We anticipate generating total revenues from our medical device businesses for 2008 of approximately \$8 million.
+We expect that these sales levels will result in a net profit from the sale of our gamma detection devices in 2008, excluding the allocation of any corporate general and administrative costs.
+We expect to show a loss for our blood flow measurement device product line for 2008 due to ongoing development and marketing support that is required to expand market acceptance for the product line.
 However, we have limited our investment in the blood flow line significantly over the past year and believe, given some incremental amount of sales success, that we are not far from a breakeven point for the blood flow line.
 We will continue to monitor the state of market development and success for our blood flow measurement business and adjust our business plans accordingly.
 Our overall operating results for 2008 will also be greatly affected by the amount of development of our radiopharmaceutical products.
-If we are unsuccessful in achieving adequate commercial sales of the Quantix products in 2008, or if we modify our business plan, our medical device profitability estimates will be adversely affected and our business plan will likely need to be modified.
+If we are unsuccessful in achieving adequate commercial sales of the Quantix products, or if we modify our business plan, our medical device profitability estimates will be adversely affected and our business plan will likely need to be modified.